Skip to content

 After

-Images mirrored to Supabase Storage in WebP (640px hero, 300px grid), idempotent.
+Images mirrored to our own storage in WebP (640px hero, 300px grid), idempotent.
 Stable, fast URLs independent of Beatport's CDN.

 WhyImagery is part of the label's identity: it should not depend on a third-party CDN.
 WebP cuts file size in half and own storage guarantees the URL never changes.